indaco/ansible-roles-collection/README.md

 ## Ansible Roles Collection

-A collection of Ansible's roles self-developed.
-Some are specifics to the RaspberryPi
+This is a collection of Ansible's roles I developed to automate the setup of my own nodes

-### Roles:
+### Ubuntu and Raspian roles

 - indaco.base
 - indaco.automatic-security-update